 Work From Home Invites Cyber Threats

-Work from home in recent years has become a new trend in working lifestyle.
+Working from home in recent years has become a new trend in the working lifestyle.
 It is a trend that is either loved or looked down on in companies.
-However, the trend has almost become a norm and will continue in 2022.
+However, the movement has almost become a norm and will continue in 2022.
 Although, the new working style comes with cyber risks of its own.
 Employees using their own devices and unsecured WIFI to work makes it easier for hackers to breach data or spread an unwanted virus through the company portal.
-Unsecure devices can cause serious cyber security issues for companies and employees.
+Unsecure devices can cause serious cybersecurity issues for companies and employees.

 The Rise in Ransomware Attacks

 Ransomware involves infecting devices with a virus that locks files and threatens to destroy them unless the company pays a ransom.
 Research by PwC explains that 61% of technology executives expect an increase in ransomware in 2022.
 A ransomware attack can be through an email, link or hacking.
 The cyber-attack can ruin a business with financial loss and reputation damage.
 No one wants to work with a company that has had all its data stolen.
-So organisations pay the ransom to avoid business shut down, losing their data, and they may have no other choice.
+So organisations pay the ransom to avoid businesses shutting down and losing their data (they may have no other choice).

 For example, Acer, a tech business, was the victim of a ransomware attack in March 2021.
 The hackers demanded US$50 million from the famous computer company.
 The team behind the attack informed Acer they had successfully breached their data and even proofed it.
-However, it is uncertain if Acer paid the amount or how authorities dealt with it.
-Although, 37% of global organisations said they were the victim of some form of a ransomware attack in 2021.
+However, whether Acer paid the amount or how authorities dealt with it is uncertain.
+Although, 37% of global organisations said they were the victim of some form of ransomware attack in 2021.

 Social Engineering Attacks (Phishing)